The ultimate Kiteboarding Guide A-Z

 Remember that there are many complex weather systems such as venturi and thermals effects that cannot be predicted, such as in Paracas.

-If you are unsure how to read these graphs, speak to us and we will talk you through it.
+Dont worry if you are unsure how to read these graphs.
+You can speak to us and we will talk you through it.

-We hope you’re enjoying your lessons and this Kiteboarding Guide
+We hope you’re enjoying your lessons and this Ultimate Kiteboarding Guide

-THANK YOU FOR CHOOSING PERUKITE TO BE AT THE START OF YOUR KITESURFING JOURNEY
+THANK YOU FOR CHOOSING PERUKITE TO BE AT THE START OF YOUR KITEBOARDING JOURNEY

 MAY THE WIND BE WITH YOU